chokevin8/chokevin8.github.io/_posts/2023-09-10-stable-diffusion-part4.md

 With above result, we can now let $$\eta = \frac{1-\hat{\alpha}_{t-1}}{1-\hat{\alpha_t}}$$ and now $$\sigma_t^{2} = \eta * \hat{\beta_t}$$ where $$\eta$$ can now be used to control the stochasticity/determinism of the sampling process.
 As one can see, if $$\eta = 0$$, this means that the variance of the above denoising step becomes zero and therefore the sampling becomes deterministic.
-This means that given an input image, no matter how many different times you sampled, you would end up with the same sampled image!
+This means that given an input image, no matter how many different times you sampled, you would end up with a similar image with the same high-level !
 Therefore, this is why this process is called "denoising diffusion implicit model", as like other implicit models like GANs, the sampling process is deterministic.

-But we also talked about how DDIM speeds up the sampling process, why?
+But we also talked about how DDIM's another advantage over DDPM is that it dramatically speeds up the sampling process.
 Look at the

 To wrap up, the main advantages of DDIM over DDPM are: stochastic, allows consistency and also interpolation (interpolation in DDPM is possible, but stochasticity ruins it)